R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 > `Name     Protocol    Host Port   Guest Port`<br>
 > `Rule 1   TCP         1717        4242      ` (§)
 - *Host port* may be any port of our liking, `1717` (§) in this case, but it ***must*** be rerouted to *guest port* `4242` in our virtual machine.
+- This rerouting is not strictly necessary, as will be readily seen in **§ B.5.g SSH**, but it simplifies things.

 Turn the machine on and login as `root` user to continue with the project:
 > rtorrent42 login: `root` (§)<br>